 PLEASANTON, Calif., April 4, 2016 — Corporate Visions’ work with IBM will be honored at the 2016 Association for Talent Development Conference & Exposition, May 22-25 in Denver.
 The leading marketing and sales messaging, content and skills training company, Corporate Visions Inc. is one of two training partners who, in partnership with IBM, will be recognized as a 2015 Excellence in Practice Awards winner.
 The other IBM training partner set to be honored is Alpharetta, Ga.-based FinListics Solutions.

 Specifically, IBM and their training partners will be recognized in the area of Financial Selling Enablement for Sellers and Sales Leaders, part of the Sales Enablement category.
-The award recognizes practices that foster and enable world-class sales competencies and standards that guide and empower sales leaders and sales training professionals to develop the next generation of salespeople, according to the ATD website.
+The award recognizes practices that foster and enable world-class sales competencies and standards that guide and empower sales leaders and sales skills training professionals to develop the next generation of salespeople, according to the ATD website.